 Questions and Answers on the Builders Lien Act

 Until early 2002 the internet version of “Questions and Answers” was hosted on a website maintained by what was then the Construction Secretariat of the responsible Ministry.
-The website, the Secretariat, and the Ministry were all subsequently swept up in provincial Government reorganization.
-The Construction Secretariat and the website have been identified as non-core services of that Ministry and discontinued.
+The website, the Secretariat, and the Ministry were all subsequently swept up in a provincial Government reorganization.
+The Construction Secretariat and the website were identified as non-core services of that Ministry and discontinued.
 In the light of this development, the British Columbia Law Institute assumed responsibility for hosting the website materials ensuring that they remained available to the public.
 The Builders Lien Act is now the responsibility of the Ministry of Attorney General.

 The Institute’s continuing commitment to the improvement of the Builders Lien Act is reflected in its further work on this topic.
 Three shorter Reports were submitted that addressed specific issues that emerged in the years following its enactment.